This post was originally posted on February 4, 2012. I have added some detail and pictures:

 We looked around trying to figure out what happened.
 Bud acted as if everything was just normal, and so the three of us, Jim, Dick and I were spinning our heads around trying to figure out what Bud was doing stopping the car in the middle of the highway with cars beginning to pile up behind us.
 Ideas flashed through my mind of some Indian curse that had possessed Bud, and I half expected Bud to start attacking us like a zombie.

 So, I couldn’t stand it any longer and I had to ask, “Bud?
 Why did you stop here?”
 He said, “School bus.”
-Dick then chimed in and said, “School bus?”
+Dick then chimed in with the next logical question and said, “School bus?”
 Bud came back with “Yeah, the school bus down there”.
 Sure enough.
 Down in the valley about 1/2 mile in front of us was a school bus heading toward us that had stopped to pick up some children along the highway and it had its red flashers on and its stop sign out.

 So, Dick Dale said something to me with his left eyebrow, and I replied by raising the right side of my lip while tensing it up some.

 Finally the bus resumed its journey toward us, and Bud began moving again, much to the delight of the long line of cars behind us.
 The bus went forward about 300 feet and stopped at another driveway to pick up some more children.
 We were only about 1/4 of a mile away from the bus at this point, so Bud stopped his car again and waited for the children to board the bus.
 I think I could see Bud squinting to get a better count of how many children were climbing into the bus.
-It occurred to me later that maybe when Bud squinted his eyes he magnified his sight so that ‘objects appear closer than they really were.
+It occurred to me later that maybe when Bud squinted his eyes he magnified his sight so that ‘objects appear closer than they really were’.

 Anyway, that was the first and only time in my life that I had waited twice for a school bus going in the opposite direction.
 It could only happen while carpooling with Bud Schoonover.